magicalbob/env-packer/README.md

 Building Images
 ===============

+To build linux image: cd linux; to build windows image: cd windows; then run make-packer.sh.
+The make-packer.sh takes a number of environment variables as inputs.

 Mac OS X only has version 3 of bash.
 Substitution of lower case variables only became available in bash version 4::

 	brew install bash